mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_C.md

 ## Overview

 This document provides a step-by-step plan for implementing the `!clear` tag functionality as described in ai_readme_clear_tag.md.
-The `!clear` tag allows marking certain properties so that, during a subsequent merge, any child properties are removed if the parent property is flagged with `clearChildren`.
+The `!clear` tag allows marking certain properties so that, during a subsequent merge, any child properties are removed if the parent property is flagged with `clear`.

 --------------------------------------------------------------------------------